-International research and anecdotal evidence from Australia and New Zealand suggests that the worst industries for bullying are education, healthcare, social services and the voluntary sector.
+International research and anecdotal evidence from Australia and New Zealand suggests that the worst industries are education, healthcare, social services and the voluntary sector.
 The Morgan and Banks 1999 Jobs Index survey identified tourism as a particular problem industry.

-Outsourcing and cost-cutting can trigger bullying
+Outsourcing and cost-cutting a trigger

 But there are other disturbing trends.
 Some white-collar staff unions have pointed out that outsourced operations and understaffed workplaces are ideal breeding grounds for middle management bullies.

-There’s evidence managers, who are themselves under undue pressure, often turn into workplace bullies as a misguided coping strategy.
+There is evidence managers, who are themselves under undue pressure, often turn into workplace bullies as a misguided coping strategy.